IntersectMBO/plutus/doc/read-the-docs-site/simple example.rst

 The script is then run, and it must succeed in order for the transaction to be allowed to spend the UTXO.
 In addition to the redeemer, the script also has access to the datum contained in the UTXO, as well as the details of the transaction trying to spend it.
 This is referred to as *script context*.

-See also `Plutus scripts <https://docs.cardano.org/plutus/plutus-scripts>`_ for further reading about scripts and the `Extended UTXO model <https://docs.cardano.org/learn/eutxo-explainer>`_.

 Note that the only thing a Plutus script does is to determine whether a transaction can spend the script UTXO that contains the script.
 It is *not* responsible for such things as deciding whether it can spend a different UTXO, checking that the input value in a transaction equals the output value, or updating the state of the smart contract.
 Consider it a pure function that returns ``Bool``.
 Checking transaction validity is done by the ledger rules, and updating the state of a smart contract is done by constructing the transaction to produce a new script UTXO with an updated datum.